Apply now, start February 2022!

 - Clinical Internship

 Membership and accreditation

 The course and post-course options can be applied towards meeting prerequisites for registration and accreditation with the College of Relationship Counselling in PACFA (Psychotherapy and Counselling Federation of Australia).
-Course completion, Clinical Internship, and the Live Couple Therapy Consultation Program can be applied towards postgraduate tertiary degree programs with Swinburne University and the University of Melbourne.
+Course completion, Clinical Internship, and clinical supervision and workplace experience can be applied towards postgraduate tertiary degree programs with Swinburne University and the University of Melbourne.
 For students completing the Swinburne University Master of Social Science (Couple Counselling), the course has industry accreditation with the Australian Counselling Association.
 Membership of professional counselling organisations provides eligibility for a provider number with some private health insurance funds.

 Participants need to have appropriate tertiary qualifications in social services and a minimum of one year’s face-to-face counselling experience.

 Applicants are required to attend an interview prior to acceptance into the course.

 Supported by a prescribed reading program, the seminars integrate psychodynamic, systemic and integrative behavioural theories to form a working interactional theory.
 Special topics are also covered.
 These include; sexuality, jealousy and affairs, family violence, gender issues and working with the separating couple (large group learning).

 THERAPEUTIC SELF WORKSHOPS